ioccc-src/winner/tmp/OLD_manifest/README.md

    of the primary content.
 A non-null created_by value indicates that the contents of the file is created by given program from primary content files.

+   NOTE: The created_by values for [manifest.numbers](manifest.numbers)
+   MUST always be null.
+This is because every file with primary content (i.e., content not created by some tool) MUST be listed in the [manifest.numbers](manifest.numbers) file and MUST NOT listed in the [missing_manifest.numbers](missing_manifest.numbers) file.

+   NOTE: The created_by values for [missing_manifest.numbers](missing_manifest.numbers) '
+   MUST always be non-null.
+This is because every file that is NOT a primary content file (i.e., content that is created by some tool) MUST be listed in the [missing_manifest.numbers](missing_manifest.numbers) file and MUST NOT listed in the  [manifest.numbers](manifest.numbers) file.

 6. prog: